RuvinSL/webpage-analyzer/README.md

 ## Project overview, prerequisites, technology used

 ### overview
-I follow microservices-based application approach to built the app in Golang that analyzes web pages and provides detailed information about their structure and content.
+I follow the microservices-based application approach to built the app in Golang that analyzes web pages and provides detailed information about their structure and content.
 The application follows SOLID design principles and focus on architectural complexity

 ### Prerequisites
     Go 1.24.5